irods/irods/manual.rst

 #.
 Provide a database user 'irods', database password, and owner permissions for that database user to the new system-installed iCAT.
 #.
 Manually update any changes to 'core.re' and 'server.config'.
 Keep in mind immediate replication rules (``acPostProcForPut``, etc.) may be superceded by your new resource composition.
 #.
 Run ``./packaging/setup_irods.sh`` (recommended) OR Manually update all 4.0+ configuration files given previous 3.3.x configuration (.irodsEnv, .odbc.ini DSN needs to be set to either 'postgres', 'mysql', or 'oracle').
 The automatic ``./packaging/setup_irods.sh`` script will work only with the system-installed database server.
 #.
-Confirm all local at-rest data (any local iRODS Vault paths) has read and write permissions for the new 'irods' unix service account.
+Confirm all local at-rest data (any local iRODS Vault paths) has read and write permissions for the new (default) 'irods' unix service account.
 #.
 Start new 4.0+ iCAT server
 #.
 On all resource servers in the same Zone, install and setup 4.0+.
 Existing configuration details should be ported as well ('server.config', 'core.re', Vault permissions).
 #.
 Rebuild Resource Hierarchies from previous Resource Group configurations (``iadmin addchildtoresc``) (See `Composable Resources`_)